in-silico/judge-bot/README.md

 # judge-bot
 ==========

-Judging sysmtem for UTPJudge project, this project will be connected with [judge-backend](https://github.com/in-silico/judge-backend) using the [ZeroMQ Library](http://zeromq.org/)
+Judging system for UTPJudge project, this project will be connected with [judge-backend](https://github.com/in-silico/judge-backend) using the [ZeroMQ Library](http://zeromq.org/)